14 Games to Play with Your Dog: Game Time Fun & Happiness Ahead

 With your puppy beside you, the other player (who is not too far away), says “Come!” and the puppy’s name.
 When your puppy comes, the other player gives praise and says, “Good, come!”
 Then it’s your turn to say, “Come!”
-Your puppy gets to scamper between the two of you and gets lots of love and praise, all while brushing up on the basic come command!
+Your puppy gets to scamper between the two of you and gets lots of love and praise, all the while brushing up on the basic come command!

-Benefits for your dog: A Red Rover or “volleying” style of dog game offers basic training and challenges dogs mentally and physically.
+Benefits for your dog: A Red Rover or “volleying” style of dog game offers basic training and challenges dogs both mentally and physically.

 3. Red Rover, Come WAAAAY On Over

 This is the extreme version of game #2 above.
 As your dog gets increasingly confident with the come command, keep extending the distance between you and the other player.
 Go from a few feet apart and work your way up to adjacent rooms.
 Eventually, you and the other player may be at completely opposite ends of the house!
 Your dog will love romping between the two of you.
 Plus, you pupper gets mental and physical exercise, too!